Motorcycles, motorcycle accessories, motorcycle clothing, helmets, reviews and more!

 7. Nothing really dries the air in a compressor line.
 It’s a matter of condensation so empty the tank water drain, line drains and any filters often.

-8. When making a transition from PVC to brass fittings and quick connects, the PVC female fittings can crack from over tightening, so tighten carefully.
+8. When making a transition from one type of tubing to brass fittings and quick connects, the female fittings can crack from over tightening, so tighten carefully.
 Use white Teflon tape on the brass threads for a no-leak joint.

-9. In a PCV system, close the tank ball valve when the air system is not in use to take pressure off the lines.
+9. Close the tank ball valve when the air system is not in use to take pressure off the lines.

 All these tools are extremely useful but they can be dangerous if handled carelessly.
 Become familiar with the tools operation and NEVER use these tools without eye protection or when children are present.